Anoosha1234/Photographery/README.md

 # Photographery

-Photographery is a photography website made with Python Django and sqlite.
+Photographery is a photography website made with Python Django and Sqlite.

 ## Installation